sebastiendamaye/deephunter/docs/authentication.rst

 Local and AD Groups
 ===================

-If you are relying on local authentication, you can create groups and assign privileges using the backend of DeepHunter.
+If you are relying on local authentication, you can create groups and assign privileges using the `admin interface <admin/admin_interface.html>`_.

-If you are relying on PingID or Entra ID, you need to create groups in the local database that will be mapped to the AD groups or Entra ID roles.
-Use the ``USER_GROUPS_MEMBERSHIP`` variable in the settings to do this mapping.
+If you are relying on PingID or Entra ID, map local groups (they will be created automatically) to the AD groups or Entra ID roles.
+Use the ``USER_GROUPS_MEMBERSHIP`` variable in the connector settings to do this mapping.

 In the example below, the AD groups or Entra ID roles ``deephunterdev_usr``, ``deephunterdev_pr`` and ``deephunterdev_th`` are mapped to the local groups ``viewer``, ``manager`` and ``threathunter`` respectively.